mikejoh12/express-react-auth-starter/README.md

 ```
 4. Run npm install in the root directory.
 This installs the back-end express server dependencies.
 5. Run npm install in the client/ directory.
 This installs the front end React project dependencies.
 6. The project has concurrently and nodemon as dev-dependencies.
-Concurrently restarts upon code-changes and concurrently allows easy starting of both server and client with one command.
+Nodemon restarts upon code-changes and concurrently allows easy starting of both server and client with one command.
 To start both the express server and React development server from the project root directory, type:
 ```
 npm start
 ```